manowari/SQL-in-Postgre-SQLite-and-MySQL/routine_sql_tasks/creating_db-CRUD.md

 In summary, `@localhost` restricts the user to connections originating from the same machine where MySQL is installed, enhancing security by limiting access to local connections only.

-Certainly!
  MySQL provides a variety of privileges that can be granted to users, allowing them to perform specific actions within the database.
 Here are several common privileges and their usage:

 1. **SELECT Privilege:**
    The `SELECT` privilege allows users to retrieve data from tables within a database.
 It is one of the most basic privileges in MySQL.